 Cuin's award-winning watercolors have appeared in Artist's Magazine, in the North Light book "Artistic Touch 5," and in local and Colorado State juried shows.
 In 2013, he authored and produced "Take Control of Color: Creating Drama & Impact in Arts & Crafts," a sold-out book aimed at helping those who are creative in any medium to understand and use color in their work to greater effect.

-David has attended workshops with top American watercolorists Tom Lynch, Tony Couch, Cheng-Khee Chee and Thomas Schaller, and premier Australian artists David Taylor, and Joseph Zbukvic, and has studied extensively with other prominent artists.
-He has exhibited his award-winning watercolors in New Jersey and Colorado and has work in private collections in the USA and Britain.
-Cuin is a Past President of the Evergreen Artists' Association (EAA) and has also served on the Boards of various local art organizations including the Center for the Arts in Evergreen (CAE) and the Art Center Advisory Board.
-For fifteen years, Cuin has taught watercolor classes and workshops for the EAA, the Evergreen Parks & Recreation Dept., CAE, the Foothills Art Center, Golden, privately and in the UK.
+David has attended workshops with international watercolor luminaries like David Taylor, Joseph Zbukvic, Tom Lynch, Tony Couch, Cheng-Khee Chee and Thomas Schaller.
+He has exhibited his popular watercolors in New Jersey and Colorado and has work in private collections in the USA and Britain.
+Cuin is a Past President of the Evergreen Artists' Association (EAA) and has also served on the Boards of various local art organizations including the Art Center Advisory Board and Center for the Arts in Evergreen (CAE), being instrumental in its inception.
+For twenty years, Cuin has taught watercolor classes and workshops for the EAA, the Evergreen Parks & Recreation Dept., CAE, the Foothills Art Center, Golden, privately, and in the UK.
 David founded Evergreen's Open Studio Tour.

 Cuin's skills in glassmaking are entirely self-taught being fostered by a natural curiosity and a technical background.
 As well as teaching the skills and technology of the medium, he has gained respect for the uniquely Colorado art glassware that has been available in up to 13 galleries over 20 years and has been shipped to many countries worldwide.
 More recently he has used the skills to make attractive cabochons for his jewelry by recycling waste glass.